Mikolaj/horde-ad/README.md

 It is hoped that the separation of AD logic from matrix and tensor manipulation (deferred to [hmatrix] and [orthotope], respectively) will enable similar speedups on numerical accelerators.

+# WIP: Everything below is outdated and will be replaces soon using a new API

 ## Computing the derivative of a simple function

 Here is an example of a Haskell function to be differentiated: